nyscapes/nywalker-server/README.md

 ## Who are we?

-This project is listed in GitHub under the [NewYorkScapes](http://newyorkscapes.org) collective, but (for now) it represents mostly the work of [Moacir P. de Sá Pereira](http://moacir.com), of NYU’s [English Department](http://english.fas.nyu.edu).
-[Prof. Tom Augst](http://english.fas.nyu.edu/object/ThomasAugst.html) has also consulted on the project, and he has also helped make the resources available for the project to come to fruition.
+This application is listed in GitHub under the [NewYorkScapes](http://newyorkscapes.org) collective, but (for now) it represents mostly the work of [Moacir P. de Sá Pereira](http://moacir.com), of NYU’s [English Department](http://english.fas.nyu.edu).
+[Prof. Tom Augst](http://english.fas.nyu.edu/object/ThomasAugst.html) has also consulted on it, and he has also helped make the resources available for the project to come to fruition.
 The live version of the site is hosted by the [FAS Office of Educational Technology](https://wp.nyu.edu/fas-edtech) at NYU.
 It is also part of the [#NYUDH](https://twitter.com/search?q=%23nyudh&src=typd)